-Original Contribution In this work we propose a novel setting, named AutoRegressive Bandit (ARB), in which the reward follows an AR process of order kwhose parameters depend on the agent's actions.
-Importantly, we show that the optimal policy, differently from many bandit models, is stationary and closedloop, as the optimal action depends on the previously observed rewards (Section 2).
-Then, we devise a new optimistic algorithm, namely AutoRegressive Upper Confidence Bound (AR-UCB), to learn an optimal policy in an online fashion (Section 3), and we show that it suffers sublinear regret of order $\widetilde{\mathcal{O}}\left(\frac{(k+1)^{3/2}\sqrt{nT}}{(1-\Gamma)^2}\right)$ where T is the optimization horizon, n is the number of actions, and $\Gamma < 1$ is a stability index of the process (Section 4).
-Finally, we empirically evaluate AR-UCB comparing its performance with several bandit baselines with competitive results and illustrating its notable robustness w.r.t. the misspecification of key parameters (Section 5).
+Original Contribution In this work, motivated by the real-world examples presented above, we propose a novel setting, named AutoRegressive Bandit (ARB), in which the reward follows an AR process of order k whose parameters depend on the agent's actions.
+Importantly, we show that the optimal policy, differently from many bandit models, is stationary and closed-loop, as the optimal action depends on the previously observed rewards (Section 2).
+Then, we devise a new optimistic algorithm, namely AutoRegressive Upper Confidence Bound (AR-UCB), to learn an optimal policy in an online fashion (Section 3), and we show that it suffers sublinear regret of order $\widetilde{\mathcal{O}}\left(\frac{(k+1)^{3/2}\sqrt{nT}}{(1-\Gamma)^2}\right)$, where T is the optimization horizon, n is the number of actions, and $\Gamma < 1$ is a stability index of the process (Section 4).
+Finally, we empirically evaluate AR-UCB on both synthetic and real-world data, comparing its performance with several bandit baselines with competitive results and illustrating its notable robustness w.r.t. the misspecification of key parameters (Section 5).